karthik0112/javasciript-grammer/evaluation1.md

 - Step 1.
 Start the program.
 - Step 2.
 Initialize the array and its objects.
 - Step 3.
 TO use the reduce function to iterate previous value with current value.
 - Step 4.
-Check the both value and add count into previous value or make it one
+Check the both values and add count into previous value or make it one
 - Step 5.
 Print the value.
 - Step 6.
 Stop.